Look (Song for Children): Recording

-Brian Wilson Presents Smile
+"Song for Children"

-"Look" was later rewritten as "Song for Children" during the assembly of Brian Wilson Presents Smile (2004).
-According to Darian Sahanaja: "I was moving things around in Pro Tools, putting things together to show Brian.
+Wilson rerecorded "Look" as "Song for Children" for his 2004 version of Smile.
+According to Darian Sahanaja, during the album's assembly, "I was moving things around in Pro Tools, putting things together to show Brian.
 I dropped 'Wonderful' next to 'Look', and we listened to it.
 Brian's eyes lit up, and he said 'That's it!
 That's how we'll do it!'"

-Van Dyke Parks subsequently supplied lyrics to be sung in overlapping harmony vocals to further establish connections with other tracks on the album, especially those within the second movement, and it was renamed from "Look" to "Song For Children".
+After Van Dyke Parks joined the project, "Look" was renamed to "Song for Children", and Parks provided lyrics to further establish connections with other tracks on the album, especially those within the second movement.
+The track serves as the link between "Wonderful" and "Child Is Father of the Man", thus being the second track of the album's second movement.
 In this version, the "Twelfth Street Rag" section is not performed.
-"Song for Children" served as the link between "Wonderful" and "Child Is Father of the Man", thus being the second track of the album's second movement.